pantheon-systems/documentation/source/_docs/preventing-plan-abuse.md

  - API requests and AJAX requests are not counted.
  - Analytics implementations can be variable and may (for good reason) not include all pages on a given website.

-Due to the fact that analytics doesn't measure _traffic_, it's not a suitable metric to for determining platform abuse.
+Due to the fact that analytics doesn't measure _traffic_, it's not a suitable metric for determining platform abuse.

 ## What About Static Assets?